macaroni-os/macaroni-site/site/content/blog/phoenix-24.04.md

 or at least try.
 This is a hard mission, that requires time, but we believe in this and we will always combat this.

+We have finally a `macaronios.org` email accounts that helps to validate our works in our projects.

 # Call to the Opensource World

 In the last period, a somber story has been shared: the *xz backdoor*.
 I think that this is